Australian Football Hall of Fame Tribute Match: Squads

-The Big V running out for the AFL Hall of Fame Tribute Match in 2008.
+The Big V running out for the Hall of Fame Tribute Match in 2008.
 (From left to right: Luke Power, Adam Goodes, Robert Murphy, Darren Milburn, Scott Pendlebury, Heath Shaw, Troy Simmonds, Trent Croad, Paul Chapman, Josh Fraser, Jimmy Bartel, Brent Harvey, Ryan O'Keefe, Sam Mitchell, James Kelly, Jarrad Waite, Chris Judd, Jonathan Brown, Daniel Bradshaw.)

 In April 2008 the AFL announced 40-man squads for both teams, which would later be trimmed to 25 per side.
 All AFL teams except Essendon and Melbourne had at least one player selected in one of the sides.
 The match was played with an extended interchange bench of seven players instead of four.

 Several high-profile players pulled out of the match in the final weeks before the game.
 Gary Ablett Jr, Nick Dal Santo and Brad Johnson pulled out for Victoria, while Luke McPharlin and Irishman Tadhg Kennelly dropped out for the Dream Team.